Skip to main content

 Card image (link preview)800 x 4181.91:15 MBAuto-generated from Open Graph tags

-The link preview problem: Twitter's card image is auto-populated from your website's Open Graph og:image tag.
-If your website doesn't have a properly sized OG image, Twitter generates a low-quality thumbnail.
-This affects every single link you share.
-Fix your OG image first.
+Link previews.
+The card image is pulled from your site's og:image tag.
+No proper OG image means X generates a low-quality thumbnail, and that hits every link you ever share.
+Fix the OG image first.

-Facebook supports the widest range of image contexts of any platform: feed posts, Stories, Reels, groups, events, ads, Pages, and Marketplace.
+Facebook supports the widest range of contexts: feed posts, Stories, Reels, groups, events, ads, Pages, and Marketplace.
 Each has its own optimal dimensions.

 FormatDimensions (px)Aspect RatioMax File SizeNotes